Skip to main content

 Open Source (CLI)

 The OSS CLI runs in your environment with your user permissions.
-It is permissive by default and executes user-configured code (assertions, providers, transforms, plugins) without sandboxing.
+It is permissive by default and executes user-configured code (custom assertions, custom or script-based providers, transforms, hooks, plugins, and templates in fields that execute code) without sandboxing.

 Cloud Services